derelict/TxBatTele/README.md

 - **Switch State Announcements**: Voice Announcements for any Switch Position (like Armed, Disarmed, Flightmode, and so on)
 - **Status Pages**: Show pre, post and in flight Statuspage (widget)
 - **Pre-Flight Checks**: Check for missings/inconsistent Cells, Battery not full conditions before flight
 - **Voice Announcements**: Get Voice Announcements for any Condition including haptic Feedback if needed
+- **Logging**: Take Screenshot of the Statuspage after flight or turn on logging if/as needed based on Conditions (like Battery at 30%)

 ## Screenshots
 ![image](https://github.com/derelict/TxBatTele/assets/2826671/480d3ce7-b507-47c2-8f4d-54872552ef35)